Hernia Surgery – Groin, Umbilicus, Hiatus Hernia

 Inguinal (Groin) Hernia Surgery

-• Open Repair: A single long incision is made; the hernia is pushed back, and the wall is reinforced with mesh.
+• The tissue is pushed back, and the wall is reinforced with surgical mesh.

 Umbilical Hernia Surgery

-The surgeon closes the opening and sometimes uses mesh for reinforcement.
+The surgeon closes the opening and may use mesh reinforcement for strength.

 Hiatus Hernia Surgery